DIRECT QUESTIONING YIELDS POOR DATA

 We use Kano Analysis to understand the relative importance that each customer places on the presence of certain features or criteria.
 The vertical axis denotes the degree of satisfaction the feature creates with respect to its degree of presence, shown on the horizontal axis.
 Thus, Kano helps in prioritizing the inclusion of features for specific markets.

 Delighters will cause a high degree of pleasure, but their absence will not cause displeasure, since they were not expected in the first place.
+Such an example would be free, recently released movies on an airline flight.

-Performance needs increase satisfaction as their presence increase.
+Performance Needs increase satisfaction as their presence increase.
 Examples of these are miles per gallon or internet download speed.